hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

     - `module unload <module name>`

 ### I preferred virtual-environment approach to install Python packages
 Inside `/g/data`, I create a new virtual enrinronment named `.venv`, for example.
-If I don't want to use the default python version, I load specific version (`module load python3/3.11.0`) for which I want to base my virtual environment.
+If I don't want to use the default python version, I load specific version (`module load python3/3.11.0`) for which I want to base my virtual environment on.

 `python3 -m venv .venv`

-Then, activate it: `source .venv/bin/activate` (better, put this command in `~/.bashrc` if it's your default environment.
+Then, activate it: `source .venv/bin/activate` (better: put this command in `~/.bashrc` if it's your default environment.
 Then I don't need to activate it everytime.)

+Pro tip: Make `include-system-site-packages = true` in `.venv/pyvenv.cfg` file to include system-wide packages available in the virtual envirorment as well

 And then install without any prefix path.
 It will automatically install on `/g/data` if the env is activated.